Krung Thep Aphiwat Central Terminal

-Currently, long-distance intercity trains terminate at this station, while ordinary and commuter trains calling at all stations continue onwards to Bangkok (Hua Lamphong) railway station and still operate at the old Bang Sue Junction railway station.
+Currently, long-distance intercity trains terminate at this station, while ordinary and commuter trains calling at all stations continue onwards to Hua Lamphong and still operate at the old Bang Sue Junction railway station.

-Etymology

-The name Krung Thep Aphiwat means "prosperity of Bangkok".
-The name was chosen by King Vajiralongkorn.

 History

-In 2010 under the government of Prime Minister Abhisit Vejjajiva, the Ministry of Transport decided to move the Bangkok Railway Station (Hua Lamphong station) to the area of Bang Sue Junction Railway Station to be the center of the rail transport system.
+In 2010 under the government of Prime Minister Abhisit Vejjajiva, the Ministry of Transport decided to move Bangkok's central railway station (Hua Lamphong station) to the area of Bang Sue Junction Railway Station, to be the center of the rail transport system.
 In 2013, work on the station started with a contract signing by the State Railway of Thailand (SRT), Sino-Thai Engineering Construction PCL, and Unique Construction and Engineering PCL for the Red Line suburban railway system project consisting of civil work for Bang Sue Grand Station and a maintenance center.
 In December 2020 it was announced that civil construction of the station was complete.

 The station acted as a COVID-19 vaccination center from 24 May 2021 to 30 September 2022.

 Trial operations of the SRT Red Lines, open to the public, began from the station on 2 August 2021.

 A 33-million baht contract to install a new sign with the station's new ceremonial name was put on hold in January 2023 following public concern about the price.

 Intercity services began operation from the station on 19 January 2023, with 52 long-distance trains which originally terminated at Bangkok (Hua Lamphong) moved to the station.